 If there are any problems you can call or text Alex on his mobile: 0091 9623 048879.
-We end the ride in Kathmandu on the 22.05.2020 and leave the next day on the 23.05.2020.
-We will have vehicles available from the hotel in Kathmandu to take you back to the drop off point, which will be Kathmandu International Airport.
+We end the ride in Kathmandu on the 21.05.2021 and leave the next day on the 22.05.2021.
+We will have vehicles available from the hotel in Kathmandu to take you back to the drop off point at Kathmandu International Airport.
 The journey will take around 20 minutes If you do not wish to be dropped at Kathmandu airport please make your own arrangements with the driver as he will be only too happy to help.

 Videos: Rode to Everest

-Check our this incredible ride day by day
+Check out this incredible ride day by day

 Take a look at some of the articles written about our Girls on Top ride, which goes on exactly the same route as Rode to Everest.